 We estimated juvenile survival to McNary Dam for summer- and fall-run Chinook.
-Subyearling and yearling fall Chinook were released from Prosser for migration years 2008 through 2012 (Appendix F).
-Summer-run Chinook subyearlings were released from Stiles pond in outmigration-years 2009 and 2011, from Nelson Springs (Buckskin Slough) in 2011 and 2012, and from Marion Drain in 2012 (Figure 1).
-In 2012 the Stiles releases were discontinued and shifted to Prosser.
+Subyearling and yearling fall Chinook were released from Prosser for migration years 2008 through 2013.
+Summer-run Chinook subyearlings were released from Stiles pond in outmigration-years 2009 through 2011, from Nelson Springs (Buckskin Slough) in 2011 and 2012, from Prosser and Marion Drain in 2012, and from Roza Dam in 2013 (Figure 1).

-Estimates for release-to-McNary survival from Stiles and Prosser are presented in Figure 12.
-The summer-run Chinook, released as subyearlings from Stiles Pond in 2009, had a very low survival rate (1.8%) due in part to the following factors:
+Estimates for release-to-McNary survival from Stiles and Prosser are presented in Figure 12; for complete results see Appendix F. The summer-run Chinook, released as subyearlings from Stiles Pond in 2009, had a very low survival rate (1.8%) due in part to the following factors: